 Pros of Selling to RedfinNow

 - Reliable cash offer.
 The biggest benefit of cash buyers is in the name — you get cash in hand for your home, guaranteed, in a matter of weeks.
 Waiting for buyer financing to be approved is one of the biggest factors that slows down (or kills) real estate transactions.
-If you need to sell as fast as possible, there’s no better way then with an iBuyer.
+If you need to sell as fast as possible, there's no better way than with an iBuyer.

 - Hassle-free sale.
 When you sell to RedfinNow, you don't have to put any work into prepping, staging, or marketing your home.
 Nor do you have to worry about showings, open houses, negotiations, or flaky buyers.

 - Flexible close date.
 RedfinNow lets you choose the closing date that's most convenient for you.
 You can use this flexibility to coordinate the move into your next home and avoid paying double mortgage payments.

 - High service fee.
 RedfinNow charges you 6-12% of their offer in fees.
 That's signficantly higher than 5.45%, the national average for realtor commissions, or the 4% you'd pay working with a low-commission agent.

 - Lower purchase price.
 RedfinNow resells homes and needs to pay less to create a financial cushion on their investment.
 Expect their offer to be 5-15% lower than what you'd get selling traditionally.

 - Additional non-negotiable costs.
 RedfinNow deducts the cost of home repairs from their offer, as determined by an inspector.
 As with the offer itself, this price of repairs is non-negotiable.